Examining Oxycodone vs. Hydrocodone

 - Hillbilly Heroin

-When used correctly, it produces feelings of extreme relaxation and pain relief that helps people going through surgery or other types of painful situations.
+When used correctly, it produces feelings of extreme relaxation and pain relief that help people going through surgery or other types of painful situations.
 However, oxycodone has a high potential for abuse.
 When crushed, snorted, or injected, it produces very strong reactions that can be life-threatening in many people.
-But in the oxycodone vs. hydrocodone debate, is it more or less dangerous than the latter drug?

 Hydrocodone is a more potent synthetic opioid used to manage moderate to moderately severe pain.
-It is also used to help manage severe coughs in many people and is considered more effective at this task than most other cough suppressants.
-Currently, it is sold under hundreds of different brand names and is often combined with other substances to produce a more focused and streamlined effect.
+It is also used to help manage severe coughs in many people and is considered more effective than most other cough suppressants.
+It is sold under hundreds of different brand names and is often combined with other substances to produce a more focused and streamlined effect.

 Oxycodone vs. Hydrocodone: an Honest Assessment